 The Squam Lakes Association is a non-profit conservation organization that works to conserve the natural beauty, peaceful character, and resources of the Squam watershed.
 Through conservation, education, and low-impact recreation, the SLA promotes the protection, careful use, and shared enjoyment of the Squam Lakes Region.
 In the winter months (Nov.- April) LRCC-SLA members maintain the SLA's 50+ miles of trails, trek onto the ice covered lake to monitor water quality, lead volunteer crews in the field, conduct snow-removal efforts to facilitate access, run engaging environmental programs and hikes, assist with developing conservation protocols and reports, and educate the public on local and regional conservation initiatives.

-Winter/Spring Lakes Region Conservation Corps members receive the following over the course of the program.
-These numbers of are reflective of the November 2019 winter season and are subject to change:
+Full-year Lakes Region Conservation Corps members receive the following over the course of the program. *These are subject to change:

 - NH Safe Boating certification

 - Weed Control Diver Certification